saifulislam88/kubernetes/L.k8s-ssl-tls-certificates-configuration/k8s-ingress-tls-ssl-configuration.md

 - [Ingress controller](https://github.com/saifulislam88/kubernetes/blob/main/A.Kubernetes-principle-concept/(A).Kubernetes%20Principle%20&%20Concept.md#ingress-controller) — Detailed guide on ingress controller
 - [SSL/TLS Certificates](https://www.hostinger.com/tutorials/what-is-ssl)

+   ### - Self-Signed certificate

+      A self-signed certificate is a public key certificate that is signed and validated by the same person.
+It means that the certificate is signed with its own private key and is not relevant to the          organization or person identity that does sign process.
+Such certificate is ideally for testing servers.

+   ### - What is CA-signed/Purchase/Commercial certificate?

+     A reputable third-party certificate authority (CA) issues a certificate that requires verification of domain ownership, legal business documents, and other essential technical perspectives.
+To establish certificate chain, certificate authority also itself issues a certificate that is named trusted root certificate.
+There are many CAs in SSL industry: GeoTrust, RapidSSL, Digicert, Comodo, GlobalSign, Thawte etc.

+   ### - Free SSL

 ## SSL/TLS Setup with Self-Signed Certificate Using Ingress-NGINX Controller